Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Martinxmaina/assignment.md

 The Software Development Life Cycle (SDLC) is a structured process for developing software, ensuring efficiency and quality.
 Common SDLC phases include:

-Planning:
+Planning:<br />
-Define project goals and feasibility.
+Define project goals and feasibility.<br />
 Example: Planning phase for developing a new social media platform.
 Requirements Analysis:

-Gather and document user requirements.
+Gather and document user requirements.<br />
 Example: User stories and use cases for a healthcare management system.
 Design:

-Architectural and detailed design.
+Architectural and detailed design.<br />
 Example: Creating database schemas and user interface designs for a ticket booking system.

-Implementation (Coding):
+Implementation (Coding):<br />

-Writing code based on design documents.
+Writing code based on design documents<br />
-Example: Developing the backend and frontend of a weather forecasting app.
+Example: Developing the backend and frontend of a weather forecasting app.<br />
 Testing:

-Perform various testing levels to ensure functionality.
+Perform various testing levels to ensure functionality.<br />
 Example: Conducting unit, integration, and system testing for a financial trading application.

-Deployment:
+Deployment:<br />

-Release software to the production environment.
+Release software to the production environment.<br />
 Example: Deploying a new version of a mobile app on app stores.

-Maintenance:
+Maintenance:<br />

-Provide ongoing support and updates.
+Provide ongoing support and updates.<br />
 Example: Regular updates and bug fixes for an operating system.